Why Balance Training Matters More With Knee Problems

 Seated Weight Shifts

 Sit tall and slowly shift your weight to the right, feeling your right hip press into the chair.
 Return to centre, then shift left.
 Repeat 10 times each side.
 This trains the lateral stability muscles in your trunk and hips with absolutely no knee involvement.
+If you also have arthritis, see our chair exercises for arthritis page for more seated options.

 Beginner